 Personal level indicators are arrows next to your messages that show whether an email was sent directly to you (>>) or you and other recipients (>).
 It’s a nifty little Gmail trick you can activate in the Settings section (scroll about half way down the General tab).

 Labels make it easy to keep your Gmail so fresh and so clean (clean, clean).
 Individual emails can have multiple labels – customize them with bright colors to keep track of what’s what.

 People are often confused about how to add folders to Gmail, but Gmail doesn’t technically have folders.
 Instead, it has labels.
 Gmail labels can mark emails that live in your Inbox, and can also be used as folders.
 To move an email into a label folder, select or open an email and choose the Move To option to move the email into the label.

 Extra Gmail Add-On Features

 There are a lot of great applications that enable you to do some pretty remarkable stuff with Gmail.
 A few favorites include:

 - Boomerang: Boomerang for Gmail lets you write and schedule emails to be sent at a later time or date.
 Boomerang can also set up email follow-up reminders for you, all built to be seamlessly compatible with Gmail.

 - Rapportive: Rapportive is a great tool to help you instantly see all your contacts data right from within Gmail!
 You can see a user’s LinkedIn account, Twitter info, Facebook, Skype, and more!

 Those are our best Gmail tips and tricks.
+(Also, check out our best tips for running Gmail ads.)
 May you make the most of your fabulous Gmail email!